 The reality is that even if you don’t plan to use your car for business, your car insurer may consider you driving to the Post Office during your lunch break to be a business journey.
 And that could potentially leave you uninsured.
 Play it safe and add the cover.

-How has COVID-19 affected home insurance cover?
+Did COVID-19 affect your home insurance cover?

 Are you looking for a business insurance quote now?